npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 9 Apr 2024 17:28:34 +0530
 ### [Lok Sabha Elections 2024: Why Congress veteran AK Antony wants his son to lose](https://www.firstpost.com/explainers/lok-sabha-elections-2024-ak-antony-wants-son-anil-antony-to-lose-13757841.html)

-Article found but Couldn't summarize
+In the lead-up to the Lok Sabha elections, Congress veteran AK Antony has publicly stated that he wishes for his son, Anil K Antony, who is running as the BJP candidate for the Pathanamthitta seat in Kerala, to lose the election.
+AK Antony has expressed his strong allegiance to the Congress, stating it is akin to his religion, and has emphasized that family ties are separate from political affiliations.
+He has also voiced support for the Congress candidate, Anto Antony, in the same constituency.

-Family feuds are common during election season.
-Now Congress veteran AK Antony said that his son, Anil K Antony, should lose the election.
-Anil is running as the BJP candidate for the Pathanamthitta Lok Sabha seat in Kerala
+Anil Antony joined the BJP in 2023 following a controversy over his criticism of a BBC documentary on the 2002 Gujarat riots.
+His decision led to his resignation from positions within the Congress party's digital media teams.
+AK Antony has criticized the BJP's governance, accusing it of undermining the concept of India, and has reiterated the Congress's opposition to Prime Minister Narendra Modi, the BJP, and the RSS.
+He dismissed Kerala CM Pinarayi Vijayan's allegations against the Congress's national commitment and projected confidence in the Congress's prospects in the upcoming elections.
+The 18th Lok Sabha election in Kerala is scheduled for 26 April, in the second phase.

 Tue, 9 Apr 2024 17:08:29 +0530
 ### [From India to the US: How the 2024 elections are impacting world markets](https://www.firstpost.com/explainers/india-us-polls-2024-elections-world-markets-impact-13757878.html)